So You Want Me To Sell U My Soul…

 “I don’t want kids.
 My songs are my babies”.
 My disappointed girlfriend and I was having that “break-up talk”.
 Also money was low, so moving out was tough… Not the easiest, breeziest winter.

 And you know that deep breath in the car?
 Before a meeting that might change your whole life?
-Lungs full, exhale~ I was getting coffee with a music industry boss who could change my life…
+Lungs full, exhale~ I was getting coffee with a music industry boss who could change my entire life…

 A single shot of espresso sounded good because only boujee, successful brothas sip on those, right?
 People pay attention to your drink, right?

 “How you doin’?”
 I took a sip of my uppity drink and then answered him straight: “My girlfriend wants a baby.
 I don’t.”
 He leaned forward…

 The nerve of this dude… but then he told me who he worked for.
 I can’t directly say who it is, but it’s arguably the largest social media platform in the world – Basically if you’re reading this, you have an account with them.

-I called you because I saw a video of you rapping, singing, slappin’ the bass and you put it all together with a loop pedal and live drums.
-Kinda slam poetry, kinda spoken word, kinda rap, jazzy and funky.
+I called you because I saw a video of you rapping, singing, slappin’ the bass– you put it all together with a loop pedal and live drums.
+Kinda slam, kinda spoken word, kinda rap, jazz and funk.
 That’s what we want.”

-My espresso, plus his offer, had me lit.
+The coffee, plus his offer, had me lit.
 But then he told me if I signed, they’d own my songs.
 Can you imagine not owning your own art?
 So you want me to sell u my soul?